-In these contracts there is no bank, lawyer nor regulator but rather a consensus mechanism overseen by a distributed network of participants that automatically validates transactions via the blockchain technology with encrypted digital certificates that in theory cannot be tampered with.
-This takes out the need for trust, for the intermediary, for the human led process.
+In these contracts, there is no bank, lawyer nor regulator.
+Rather there is a consensus mechanism overseen by a distributed network of participants that automatically validates transactions via the blockchain technology with encrypted digital certificates that in theory cannot be tampered with.
+This takes out the need for trust, for the intermediary, the human-led process.

 Read more: Securitization

-Securitization is the process through which an issuer creates a financial instrument by combining other financial assets and then marketing different tiers of the repackaged instruments to investors, and this process can encompass any type of financial asset and promotes liquidity in the marketplace.
+Securitization is the process through which an issuer creates a financial instrument by combining other financial assets and then marketing different tiers of the repackaged instruments to investors.
+This process can encompass any type of financial asset and promotes liquidity in the marketplace.

 Read more: Securitization on Investopedia

-The Crypto Securitization technology will take a few yearsto become mainstream as it is still at an early stage and needs the support of regulators to agree on standards (and fees).
-But the new upcoming legality of blockchain deeds in some pioneering jurisdictions such as Sweden’s the new reality will be one of a more liquid real estate sector with the characteristics of a fully-fledged security, in any willing jurisdiction.
+The Crypto Securitization technology will take a few years to become mainstream as it is still at an early stage and needs the support of regulators to agree on standards (and fees).
+But the new upcoming legality of blockchain deeds in some pioneering jurisdictions (such as Sweden’s new reality) will be one of a more liquid real estate sector with the characteristics of fully-fledged security, in any willing jurisdiction.
 Assets will be easily transferable, publicly listed and quickly exchangeable for currency or crypto-currency.

 New questions to be answered with Proptech 3.0

-Can I buy/sell now a property in the other side of the world safely online?
+Can I buy/sell now a property on the other side of the world safely online?

 Can I receive dividends via property rent payments through the blockchain?